Satvik1924/Angry_Birds_Game/README.md

-This is a simple implementation of the game Angry Birds in java created by the two students of Btech in IIITD (Satvik and Sanjeev).
-I have used libgdx to implement the game.
+Here is the simple Implementation of the popular game *ANGRY* *BIRDS* , developed by BTech students Sanjeev and Satvik from IIITD, using the powerful framework *LibGDX* used in  Java programming.
-To run the code you just have to enter the command  ./gradlew lwjgl3:run --stacktrace and let the magic happen.
+To see our work, simply run the command : ./gradlew lwjgl3:run --stacktrace and enjoy the game!!